Mixd/wp-deploy/readme.md

 By default, Capistrano deploys every file within in your repo, including config files, dotfiles, and various other stuff that's of no use on your remote environment.
 To get around this, wp-deploy uses a `.wpignore` file which lists all files and directories you don't want to be deployed, in a similar way to how `.gitginore` prevents files from being checked into your repo.

+#### Slack Integration

+wp-deploy makes use of [capistrano-slackify](https://github.com/onthebeach/capistrano-slackify) to trigger deployment notifactions to Slack.
+This is optional, but can be pretty handy if you're a Slack user.
+You just need to add your Slack incoming webhook token and subdomain in the `config/slack.rb` and you're good to go.

 ### Usage